Characterizations of Asplund and Tame Functionals using Arens Products: The Banach Algebra of a Locally Compact Group

-For the specific case of $\varphi = 1_{X}$, we can apply Corollary \ref{cor:characteristic_orbit_is_discrete} to conclude that $\mathfrak{G}\circledast 1_{X}$ is discrete.
-Thus being countable and separable are the same. \end{proof} Using this theorem, we get the following known fact as a special case. \begin{f}\cite[Thm.~4.11]{GM-MTame} Let $X \subseteq \Z$ be some subset.
+The last proposition leads to a new proof for the characterization of Asplund subsets of $\Z$. \begin{f}\cite[Thm.~4.11]{GM-MTame} Let $X \subseteq \Z$ be some subset.
 The following are equivalent: \ben \item $X$ is an Asplund subset. \item there exists a countable $Y\subseteq \beta \Z$ such that for every $\omega \in \beta\Z$ we can find $\theta \in Y$ such that: